Setting up a demo Java app and collecting telemetry

 curl -L -o opentelemetry-javaagent.jar \ https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar -

-Run the application with the Java agent to send telemetry to OTel Collector:
+Run the demo application using the Java agent to send telemetry to OTel Collector:

 Viewing telemetry in Monium